CrimsonDX700/Pinged/README.md

-# Pinged
+# Ping
-I lost my laptop so I decided ti make a program to locate it next time.
+I lost my laptop so I decided to make a program to locate it next time.

+I will use Java as its language.